 At times I think of James as I walk down the dusty, rural roads of Esaan2, far from the madding crowds of Patong Beach.
 Esaan and Patong Beach are intimately linked.
 The bar girls and ladyboys of Thailand’s sex industry mostly come from Esaan-the poorest region of the country.3

-Eating at a roadside noodle shop, holding their baby on a weathered front porch, reclining on a Thai pillow as their grandmother weaves pure silk, I see the young, coconut brown women with snake tattoos slithering up their thighs.
-The scent of vanilla.
-They have returned to their village homes from a tour of duty in Patong Beach, Soi Cowboy, or Pattaya.
+Eating at roadside noodle shops, cradling their babies on weathered front porches, reclining on a Thai pillow as their grandmother weaves pure silk, I see the young, coconut brown women with snake tattoos slithering up their thighs.
+The scent of vanilla between their thighs.
+They have returned to village life from a tour of duty in Patong Beach, Soi Cowboy, or Pattaya.
 And like soldiers who witness the carnage of battle, they speak little about it.

 James never returned to his home in small town West Virginia.
 He was lured into death’s abyss instead.
 His mother prays for his lost soul and tells those foolish enough to ask that he died unexpectedly overseas.
 She doesn’t know about Patong Beach and has no desire to know.